-Although it was July 4th weekend, and I did create a patriotic sandwich for Memorial Day, I stayed away from the USA this weekend and instead went with Tofu.
+Although it was July 4th weekend, and I did create a patriotic grilled cheese for Memorial Day, I stayed away from the USA this weekend and instead went with Tofu.
 Tofu is extremely American, right?
-Ever since sometime last week, I got it in my head that this week’s sandwich main ingredient would be tofu and I went with it.
+Ever since sometime last week, I got it in my head that this week’s grilled cheese main ingredient would be tofu and I went with it.
 Oddly enough though, there aren’t many tofu grilled cheese recipes out there so I was stuck googling tofu-only recipes.
 I had originally thought I would fry the tofu, but I may do a tofu encore next week and try that then.
 This week, however, I went with guacamole covered tofu.

 - Portabello Mushroom